-This renowned pub, established in the late-18th century, has been run by the Newman family since 1907.
+This renowned pub, established in the late eighteenth century, has been run by the Newman family since 1907.
 Picturesquely situated on the world-famous Jurassic Coast, it has stunning views out to sea and is also one of only five pubs to have appeared in every edition of the Good Beer Guide since it was first published in 1974.
 A flagstone passage leads to a servery/cellar at the back where service is via a hatch/doorway (this is a rare example of a no-counter pub.)
 To the left is a further hatch then wooden partition walls mark out the venerable tap room, entered by a (once) sliding door.
 This too has a flagstone floor plus solid benches and a large fireplace (opened up in 1990 and a wood-burning stove installed.)
 To the right is the ‘Big Room’ which was a small parlour before 1935 when it was extended into the stable block, hence the different ceiling heights.
 It is fitted with a continuous wood-block floor, fielded panelling and, on the left, a hatch for service (the big opening behind the curtains is from 1978).
 The pub still has outside toilets and sells as much real cider as beer.
 A museum of local fossils is housed in a room to the left.
 Food confined to pies and pasties

 18th century pub built as two cottages it has been a pub since 1793.
 Run by the Newman family since 1907, this ancient Purbeck pub has just two rooms, flagstone floors, panelling, benches round the walls, serving hatches and splendid views of medieval field patterns and the sea beyond.
 An uneven flagstone passage runs from the front door and leads to a cellar servery situated in a lean-to added to the original building.
 Service is via the hatch/doorway into the servery (originally the back door) and a hatch further down the passageway on the left.
 The servery consists of a row of barrels on a stillage and numerous old shelves with no proper bar - one of only 20 such pubs left in the country.